 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
-With this measurement focus, the operating statement presents increases and decreases in current assets, net and unreserved fund balance is a measure of available spendable resources.
+With this measurement focus, the operating statement presents increases and decreases in current assets, net of liabilities, and unassigned fund balance is a measure of available spendable resources.
 This means that only current liabilities are generally included on the governmental fund balance sheet.

-The statement of net position does not equal the governmental funds balance sheet at August 31, 2018, due to net capital assets, unavailable revenues and bond principal and interest that are not payable from available spendable resources in the statement of net position.
+The statement of net position does not equal the governmental funds balance sheet at August 31, 2020, due to net capital assets, a deferred loss on refunding, unavailable revenues and bond principal and interest that are not payable from available spendable resources in the statement of net position.